...

 IGP Complaint Center 8787

-One of the Punjab police initiatives is the establishment of an integrated complaint center for the IGP police.
-Previously, complaints were received by mail or someone had to go to Lahore to lodge a complaint in person with the Inspector General of the Police Bureau.
+One of the Punjab police initiatives is the establishment of an integrated complaint centre for the IGP police.
+Previously, complaints were received by mail or someone had to go to Lahore to complain to person with the Inspector General of the Police Bureau.
 This initiative aims to receive complaints via SMS and short voice calls (8787).
 Complaints are also received online and via email.

 A dedicated team of young IT experts was assigned to deal with this complaint quickly.
 The system is very interactive and whistleblowers know their complaints.
 Reporters can follow the progress of their complaints online and send feedback online or via SMS at any time.